 Plasma membranes also contain carbohydrates, predominantly glycoproteins, but with some glycolipids (cerebrosides and gangliosides).

-Carbohydrates are important in the role of cell recognition in eukaryotes; are located on the cell surface where they recognize host cells and share information, viruses that bind to cells using these receptors cause an infection.
+Carbohydrates are essential in cell recognition in eukaryotes; they are located on the cell surface where they recognize host cells and share information; viruses that bind to cells using these receptors cause an infection.

 For the most part, glycosylation does not occur on the membranes within the cell; in general, glycosylation occurs on the extracellular surface of the plasma membrane.

-Glycocalyx is an important feature in all cells, especially epithelia with microvilli.
+The glycocalyx is essential in all cells, especially epithelial with microvilli.

 The cell membrane has a high protein content, typically around 50% of the membrane volume.

 These proteins are essential for cells because they are responsible for various biological activities.
 About a third of the genes in yeast code specifically for them, and this number is even higher in multicellular organisms.

 Membrane proteins consist of three main types: integral proteins, peripheral proteins, and lipid-anchored proteins.